 Digging into an individual master node shows you the processes that run on that node.
 As you can see, this master node is running at only partial capacity as it consumes low CPU time and only a small fraction of the available memory.

-Drill down to your Mesos slave nodes
+Drill down to your Mesos replica nodes

 By clicking the infographic on any Mesos master Host page you can view all the nodes that have active network connections to the selected master.